slytomcat/yandex-disk-indicator/README.md

 # yandex-disk-indicator
-Panel indicator for YandexDisk CLI client for Linux
+Desktop panel indicator for YandexDisk CLI client for Linux